Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Methodology

 \subsubsection{RL baselines for hybrid action spaces}

 To identify the most stable algorithmic foundation for hybrid action learning, we evaluated four DRL baselines -- TD3~\cite{fujimoto2018addressing}, SAC~\cite{haarnoja2018soft} , DDPG~\cite{lillicrap2015continuous}, and PPO~\cite{schulman2017proximal} -- each adapted to the hybrid action space under \emph{full domain randomization}, where object poses, masses, and scene configurations are independently randomized at every episode reset (Appendix~\ref{sec:hybrid_baselines}).
+Thus, we obtain four algorithms: HyTD3, HySAC, HyPPO, and HyDDPG, respectively.

-As shown in Fig.~\ref{fig:baselines}, TD3 consistently achieves superior reward and more stable training curves compared to the other baselines.
+As shown in Fig.~\ref{fig:baselines}, HyTD3 consistently achieves superior reward and more stable training curves compared to the other baselines.
 This empirical advantage is attributable to three structural properties of TD3: (i) its twin-critic architecture, which mitigates overestimation bias via clipped double Q-learning; (ii) delayed policy updates, which reduce the frequency of destructive gradient interference between actor and critic; and (iii) its deterministic policy, which avoids the entropy-regularization instability that hampers SAC under distributional shifts induced by heavy randomization.
-In contrast, DDPG suffers from unmitigated overestimation bias due to its single critic, SAC struggles to maintain entropy-regularized convergence under non-stationary distributions, and the on-policy nature of PPO makes it sample-inefficient under high-variance randomized environments.
+In contrast, HyDDPG suffers from unmitigated overestimation bias due to its single critic, HySAC struggles to maintain entropy-regularized convergence under non-stationary distributions, and the on-policy nature of HyPPO makes it sample-inefficient under high-variance randomized environments.
 Motivated by these results, we build our hybrid extension upon the TD3 framework, as detailed in the following subsection.